angular/angular-cli/docs/design/analytics.md

 There are 2 ways of disabling usage analytics:

-1. using `ng analytics off` (or changing the global configuration file yourself).
+1. using `ng analytics off --global` (or changing the global configuration file yourself).
 This is the same as answering "No" to the prompt.
 1. There is an `NG_CLI_ANALYTICS` environment variable that overrides the global configuration.
    That flag is a string that represents the User ID.
 If the string `"false"` is used it will